 What is product management process?

+But of course, it is a bit more complicated than that.
+Product managers have to take many things into consideration, internal and external factors, customer feedback, KPIs, and much more.
 The product management process ensures that teams and tasks are all in sync to create the best product for customers.

 What do software product managers do?